GrimAnticheat/Grim/README.md

 # GrimAC

+This project is considered feature complete for DefineOutside.
+If you would like a bugfix or enhancement and cannot sponsor the work, pull requests are welcome.
+Feel free to contact DefineOutside for consulting estimates if desired.

 **Test server with bufferless alerts: test.grim.ac**

 GrimAC is an open source Minecraft anticheat designed for 1.19 and supports 1.8-1.19.
 It is free while in beta.
 It will eventually become paid and/or will include offer additionally subscription based paid checks.
 Geyser players are fully exempt.